 Note: there have been studies recently questioning whether long-term PPI use may have an association with stomach cancer.
 As more research needs to be carried out, current advice is that PPIs should be taken at the lowest dose and for the shortest length of time.
 You may find you are able to take PPIs just occasionally rather than daily.
 However, if you find that other medicines haven't helped and you have symptoms which are persisting, you are currently advised to carry on taking your PPI medication until advised otherwise by your doctor.

 If your ulcer was caused by H. pylori

 Nearly all duodenal ulcers are caused by infection with H. pylori.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more information.
+See the separate leaflet called Helicobacter Pylori for more information.